 3. Phone plan

 Air BNB is another great resource for affordable accomodations.
-Essentially people rent out their homes or apartments for way less than a hotel room.
+Essentially people rent out their entire homes or apartments, or just a room, for way less than a hotel room.
 Interested in giving it a try?
 Use this link and save yourself a whopping $40 on your first trip!
 I’ve found this to be a great tool when I want something more than sleeping on someone’s floor, on in a cramped hostel with strangers, but don’t want to pay the price for a hotel.

 If anyone has any other useful travel tips be sure to send it my way!